lsedberg/lsedberg/README.md

 ### Hi there, I'm Lucas

+I create highly interactive web applications.

+I'm a 100% self-tought fullstack developer, creating both the frontend and backend, managing anything from databases to background colors.

-My current favorite language is TypeScript.
+My current favorite frontend/fullstack framework is SvelteKit as it is efficent, fast and fun to develop with.

-Currently I am working on:
-- ReactJS frontend
-- NodeJS w/ Typescript backend
-- Other random Node projects
+TypeScript is what's running all the bits and pieces on both sides of the applications.

-I am learning libraries like:
+However, I am also resarching and learning other languages and skills, such as:
-- DiscordJS
-- Express
+- Web/cloud hosting
-- React
+- Rust
-- NextJS
+- C#

-I love being able to automate processes through code and APIs!
+- General computer and IT skills, etc.
+- Contributing and developing as part of a team

 <p><img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=lsedberg&show_icons=true&theme=onedark&locale=en&hide_border=true" alt="lsedberg" /></p>
 <!--![GitHub stats](https://github-readme-stats.vercel.app/api?username=lsedberg&show_icons=true&theme=tokyonight)-->